 The company expects to start generating revenues from wholesale sales in 2018.
 Concurrently, management is developing strategic partnerships with marijuana clinic networks, pain clinics and veteran networks to increase patient acquisitions for the much more profitable retail market.

 Leveraging management’s experience with structuring large joint venture transactions, TGOD is also targeting growth through opportunities with distribution partners, which could include other LPs, pharma companies, pharmacies and dispensaries, for the retail/recreational market.

 Rob Anderson—CEO and Director

-Rob Anderson brings 20 years of experience working with micro-cap companies in a broad range of sectors.
+Rob Anderson brings over 20 years of experience working with micro-cap companies in a broad range of sectors.
 He spent 12 years in the Canadian brokerage Industry with one of Canada’s leading independent firms.
 Anderson has financed hundreds of micro-cap companies he has developed a unique identification & selection process which has led to an impressive track record of success, with multiple companies reaching market valuations in excess of $1 billion.
 He is a strong advocate for retail shareholders, believes in working with management by developing a staged financing approach to addressing a company’s capital requirements, as well as advising on the development of business plans, recruiting management, negotiating transactions, joint ventures, and supporting management during the company’s growth cycle.